 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Supplements are not regulated by the FDA the same way that medicines are.
-They are treated as foods and do not have to prove that they are safe or effective before being sold on the market.
+The FDA regulates supplements using a different set of regulations than it does for conventional food and medicines.
+They do not have to be treated as foods and do not have to prove that they are safe or effective before being sold on the market.